morrowind-modding/tes3cs-manual/content/gameplay/scripting/using-variables-in-functions.md

   - Using Variables in Functions
 description: Only certain functions can take variables as their arguments.
 ---
-Only certain functions can take variables as their arguments.
+Only certain [[gameplay/scripting/functions/index|functions]] can take variables as their arguments.
 These include:

 HurtStandingActor, float
 Journal "JournalID" value